github/pets-workshop/content/guided-workshop/exercises/1-code-scanning.md

 ### Enabling code scanning

 Let's enable Code scanning to detect vulnerabilities in our source code.
+We're going to use the default implementation, which runs whenever code is pushed to `main` or a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) is made to `main`.
+It will also run on a set schedule to ensure any newly discovered potential vulnerabilities are detected.

 1. On the same page (**Settings** > **Code security and analysis**), towards the very bottom, locate the **Code scanning** section.
 1. Next to **CodeQL analysis**, select **Set up** > **Default**.